Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 UPDATE Products IN 'C:\MydBase'[DBASE 5.0;] SET Products.TARGET_LEV = 45 WHERE (((Products.TARGET_LEV)=40) AND ((Products.REORDER_LE)=10));

-With the above SQL, we are updating the Products stock Target level to 45 from 40, for items with Re-order Level (Minimum Stock Level) is 10 and the current stock quantity target level is 40.
+With the above SQL, we are updating the Products stock Target level to 45 from 40, for items with Re-order Level (Minimum Stock Level) is 10, and the current stock quantity target level is 40.

-Appending Data into External dBase Table.
+Appending Data into an External dBase Table.

-Let us append some data from Products_Tmp Table from the current MS-Access Database to the Products.dbf Table of C:\MydBase dBase Database.
+Let us append some data from the Products_Tmp Table from the current MS-Access Database to the Products.dbf Table of C:\MydBase dBase Database.
 The sample SQL is given below:

 INSERT INTO Products